Published 15/04/2025, Edited 29/04/2025

 Consolidating several or all super funds into a sovereign wealth fund which the people can use to contribute to and/or accelerate the construction of their public, social and community housing or their own private dwelling.
 The government could also use this as a central planning mechanism, but if it does it should be a considerably small proportion for limited projects until there is a track record of success (Remember the housing insulation scheme?
 We could've done it then!)

-This can also be done for literally any Australian good or service should Australians wish to invest into their own jobs and/or manufacturing Australian made goods for Australians with locally sourced materials with their own pensions and have a real grassroots democratic say in the visioning, development, governance and management of their ideal communities across the country.
+This can also be done for literally any Australian good or service should Australians wish to invest into their own jobs and/or manufacturing Australian made goods for Australians and for export with locally sourced materials with their own pensions and have a real grassroots democratic say in the visioning, development, governance and management of their ideal communities across the country.

 Limiting negative gearing to several properties, as the dwelling stock grows